2nd Test: Shardul injury may bring Ashwin back on radar as India aim for better batting show | Sports-Games

 - United Kingdom

-While India was in a better position to win the first Test before the heavens opened up on the final day, the first innings score of 278 was still below par as none among Virat Kohli, Cheteshwar Pujara, and Ajinkya Rahane (horrible mix-up) scored runs.
+While India were in a better position to win the first Test before heavens opened up on the final day, the first innings score of 278 was still below par as none among Virat Kohli, Cheteshwar Pujara and Ajinkya Rahane (horrible mix-up) scored runs.

 As far as team combination is concerned, Shardul Thakur's hamstring injury does again tilt the lower-order batting balance although the Mumbai seamer didn't trouble the scorers in the only innings that he played.